Moment maps and stability of holomorphic submersions: Preliminaries

 Until this point, we have considered deformations of the complex structure of a fixed symplectic manifold as $(0,1)$-forms with values in the $(1,0)$-tangent bundle.
 The point of view which we now adopt following Dervan--Hallam \cite{DervanHallam}, consists of considering deformations of the manifold $M$ as a smooth proper morphism $\m{U} \to V$, called the \emph{universal family}, such that $\m{U}$ is diffeomorphic to $M\times V$ and the morphism is equivariant with respect to the action of $K$.
+The fibre over $x \in V$ is given by the almost complex manifold $\m{U}_x= (M, \omega, \Phi(x))$.